-Applying to colleges or transferring schools as a first-generation student can be overwhelming.
+Applying to colleges as a first-generation student can be overwhelming.
 We're here to help you through your college search journey whether it's the first time or the third time.
-We've compiled several resources and helpful tips on how to make the most of the search or transfer process as a first-generation college student.
+We've compiled several resources and helpful tips on how to make the most of the search process as a first-generation college student.
 We also have insight from current first-generation students on what their own experiences were like.

 First-Generation Student Information Videos